LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_prolog_conformance:

 ``prolog_conformance``
-   Level of conformance of the backend Prolog compiler with the ISO Prolog Core standard.
+   Level of conformance of the :term:`backend Prolog compiler` with the ISO Prolog Core standard.
 The possible values are ``strict`` for compilers claiming strict conformance and ``lax`` for compilers claiming only broad conformance.